network-science-lab/infmax-simulator-icm-mln/README.md

 ## Structure of the repository
 ```
 .
-├── _configs           -> definitions of the spreading regime under which computations are performed
+├── _configs           -> def. of the spreading regimes under which do computations
 ├── _data_set          -> networks to compute actors' marginal efficiency for
 ├── _output            -> a directory where we recommend to save results
 ├── env                -> a definition of the runtime environment